gaurav-dixitv/gaurav-dixitv.github.io/_apps/scrobble.md

 ---
 title:  "ScroBBle"
 excerpt: "
-scroBBle is a last.fm scroBBler that keeps track of your music and builds recommendations based on last.fm's data and Collaborative Filtering.</br>
+scroBBle is a last.fm scroBBler that keeps track of your music and builds recommendations based on last.fm's data and collaborative filtering.</br>
-Reinforcement learning is used to evaluate a user's acceptance of a recommendation - This in turn helps the algorithm adapt to a user's taste."
+Reinforcement learning is used to evaluate a user's acceptance of a recommendation -- scroBBle adapts to a user's taste."
 date: 2015-12-21

 mockUrl: "/assets/apps/scrobble/mock.png"